digital-brew/create-plugin/packages/block-tailwindcss/README.md

 touch postcss.config.js && touch tailwind.config.js && touch package.json
 ```

-Add an assets directory in src and create a tailwind.css file:
+Add an assets directory in src, a css directory in assets, and create a tailwind.css file:

 ```
 plugin-name